Digital Twin as a key component in Smart Environments

 - CV (in English)

 - Proof of English proficiency for subject courses

 Application period August 01st - August 24th

 Practical Projects with Partners from Industry

-The project "Global Women in Engineering and IT" enables motivated students, especially women, from the 5th semester of their bachelor’s degree to work in international teams on projects in cooperation with partners from industry.
-The duration of the participation of the practical project extends from end of May 2022 to end of March 2023.
-In that project the students attend in two summer schools.
-The first part in Berlin from 30th June 2022 (3 weeks) and the second part from 6th February 2023 (3 weeks) in Sydney.
+The project "Global Women in Engineering and IT" enables motivated students, especially women, from the 4th and 5th semester of their bachelor’s degree to work in international teams on projects in cooperation with partners from industry.
+The duration of the participation of the practical project extends from February 2023 until end of July 2023.
+In that project the students attend two summer schools.
+The first part in Sydney from 6th February 2023 (3 weeks) and the second part from 7th July 2023 (3 weeks) in Berlin.
 In between the teams must work self-organized within the projects with three sprint-meetings in distance format.
 Due to that the students get an early insight into the working environment and into cooperative teams across national borders.